AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Column_Presets.md

 * `"date-iso-8601"` –
 * `"date-us-short"` –

 In the following sample, there are two columns, both showing the content of the `"actualStart"` data field.
-The first column displays it without formatting (as timestamps), and in the second one dates are formatted as `"date-common-log"`.
+The first column displays [values](#values) without formatting (as timestamps), and in the second one dates are formatted as `"date-common-log"`.
 You can also try other date formats.

 ```
 // configure the first data grid column